Jeffrey-P-McAteer/gamejam-2021/ideas_brainstorm.md

  - Puzzle "Knapsack Problem" Game
    - Randomly sized inventory generated, with items to fill it
    - ![Brainstorming Paint](./images/brainstorm.png)
    - Have the player collect items?
 "Walk" (click on nodes) through path like below?
+Maybe this could be the point of the game, rather than having it be like a "puzzle" game?
+Gear out a character to "walk" through the map and loot new gear based on the nodes you select?
    - ![Slay the Spire Map](./images/slaythespireexample.png)
    - [Potential Inventory System?](https://assetstore.unity.com/packages/tools/gui/variable-inventory-system-174157)
      - Would we rather write one ourselves?
 Or make use of this and try and add more features?